v-sukhanov/prettyReference/README.md

 # Pretty reference

-Application for saving links in a beautiful way
+Application for saving links in a beautiful way, just enter some link and application itself will get title and photo.

 <img src="https://i.ibb.co/48s1q6D/image.png">